 Selects only events with given stations, component, distance range and phase.
 A formatted help line comes up for selecting items.
 Any one or a combination can be selected, however, a station code or component code must be selected.
 The phase can be 8 characters long.
 The distance can be hypocentral or epicentral.
 Distances are integers right justified.
+There also a question if the output should only contain the stations selected.
+This can be useful for getting out a subset of stations.

+19. - Polygon

-- 19. Polygon Selects events within a given polygon of at least 3 latitude-longitude pairs. - 20.
-Use all header lines All header lines are searched for relevant information - 21.
-Search for text string in S-file
+Selects events within a given polygon of at least 3 latitude-longitude pairs.

+20. - Use all header lines

+All header lines are searched for relevant information

+21. Search for text string in S-file